-Unit Root Tests
+3.2 Unit Root Tests

-In order to determine stationarity properties of the series, we employ several tests such as

-Augmented Dickey and Fuller (ADF), Phillips and Perron (PP), (Dickey and Fuller 1981;

-Phillips and Perron 1988), Kwiatkowski, Phillips, Schmidt, and Shin's test (KPSS) (1992), and nonrejection of unit root hypothesis.
+In order to determine stationarity properties of the series, we employ several tests, such as Augmented Dickey and Fuller (ADF), Phillips and Perron (PP), (Dickey and Fuller 1981; Phillips and Perron 1988), Kwiatkowski, Phillips, Schmidt, and Shin's test (KPSS) (1992);and Ng and Perron (2001).
+ADF unit root test is a low power and weak test and biased toward non-rejection of unit root hypothesis.
 As an alternative, the PP procedure computes a residual variance that is robust to auto-correlation.
 These two tests are known to suffer potentially severe finite sample power and size problems.
 Ng and Perron (2001) suggested useful modifications to the PP test to deal with these problems.
-On the other hand, the KPSS test uses a null hypothesis that the series is trend stationary.
+On the other hand, the KPSS test uses a null hypothesis, so that the series is trend stationary.

-Ng-Perron (2001).
-ADF unit root test is a low power and weak test and biased toward series are nonstationary at their levels, but stationary at first differences.
-However, KPSS test result shows that we can't reject the null of stationary at the 5% for both series.
+Table 1 presents the results of these tests.
+These results reveal that both export and import series are nonstationary at their levels, but stationary at first differences.
+However, the KPSS test result shows that we cannot reject the null hypothesis of stationary levels at the 5% for either series.